Pinpoint tests of suspension

 Go to G4

-G3: MEASURING THE END CLEARANCE IN THE FRONT WHEEL BEARINGS
+G3: MEASURING AXIAL CLEARANCE IN FRONT WHEEL BEARINGS

-- Position the indicator with a dial, mounted on a tripod, opposite the wheel hub.
+- Place the dial indicator, mounted on a tripod, opposite the wheel hub.

 - Move the wheel hub axially back and forth by hand and measure the axial clearance of the front wheel bearing.
-There shouldn't be any gap.
+There should be no clearance.

 • Is there any gap?